Quercus Varieties in Standard Sizes

-Oaks are large, spreading trees with sturdy branches and distinctive, lobed leaves.
-With the exception of Holm Oak (Quercus ilex), they are not suitable for use in a clipped hedge.
+Oaks (Quercus species), are large, spreading trees with sturdy branches and distinctive, lobed leaves.
+Except for Holm Oak (Quercus ilex), they are not suitable for use in a clipped hedge.

 - The native oaks are Common Oak (Quercus robur) and Sessile Oak (Quercus petraea).

 - The best oak for wet soil is Pin Oak (Quercus palustris).
 It is also good for inner city planting because its roots are adapted to low-oxygen environments, which are found underneath urban concrete and tarmac.